Where Will AMD Stock Be in 3 Years?

 *Stock Advisor returns as of January 22, 2024

-Harsh Chauhan has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Advanced Micro Devices.
-The Motley Fool recommends Barclays Plc and Gartner.
+Will Ebiefung has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Advanced Micro Devices, Microsoft, and Oracle.
+The Motley Fool recommends Nasdaq.
 The Motley Fool has a disclosure policy.

 Where Will AMD Stock Be in 3 Years? was originally published by The Motley Fool